MZ195/Python-color-palette-generator/README.md

 `imgs` all tested images in this project.<br/>

  ## To Run
- After installoing the required libraries, take note of the following two arguments:<br/>
+ After installing the required libraries, take note of the following two arguments:<br/>
  `-i` path of the image<br/>
  `-c` number of clusters<br/>
  ```